janbabak/Prolog/README.md

 # Logical programming in Prolog

-## 📝 Description
+## Description

-This repository contains programs developed during the Programming Paradigms course at the Faculty of Information Technology Czech Technical University.
+This repository includes programs created for the Programming Paradigms course at the [Czech Technical University's Faculty of Information Technology](https://fit.cvut.cz/cs).
+The programs are written in Prolog.

 ## 🤓 Logical Programming